scsm-ua/kirtan-guide-en/songs/he-deva-bhavantam-vande.md

     kalitādbhuta-rasa-bhāram          nivasatu nityam ihāmṛta-nindini
     vindan madhurima-sāram

-Oh eternal Lord, may the bumblebee of my mind, find- ing there the most wonderful sweetness, eternally stay in the honey of Your lotus feet, which rebuke the sweetest nectar.
+Oh eternal Lord, may the bumblebee of my mind, finding there the most wonderful sweetness, eternally stay in the honey of Your lotus feet, which rebuke the sweetest nectar.